samantha-lind/advent-of-code-2024/day-four/README.md

 # Word Search Solver

 ## Description
-A Node.js application that processes a grid of letters to find specific words ('XMAS' and 'SAMX').
+A Node.js application that processes a grid of letters to find specific words ('XMAS' and 'SAMX' in part one, 'MAS' and 'SAM' in the shape of an X in part two).
 The program searches horizontally, vertically, and diagonally in both directions, counting all valid occurrences of these words.

 ## The Challenge
 You've been given a grid of letters, and your task is to find all occurrences of the words 'XMAS' and 'SAMX'.
 These words can appear: